 Bali experiences two distinct seasons – the dry season, which lasts from April to October, and the rainy season, which lasts from November to March.
 The temperature in Bali remains warm and humid throughout the year.

-During the rainy season, it may not necessarily rain continuously throughout the day, but rather there may be intermittent periods of rainfall, with some days experiencing heavy rainfall while others remain dry.
+During the rainy season, it may not necessarily rain continuously throughout the day, but there may be intermittent periods of rainfall, with some days experiencing heavy rainfall while others remain dry.

 Airbnb is the best website to book long-term accommodation as they often give you discounts for monthly stays.
 What is great about Airbnb too is that most places include cleaning, electricity, gas, water, and wifi!